 AI Meets Education at Stanford

-AI Meets Education at Stanford (AImES) is a VPUE effort to catalyze and support critical engagement with generative AI in Stanford teaching and learning contexts, coordinated by the Center for Teaching and Learning.
+AI Meets Education at Stanford (AIMES) is a VPUE effort to catalyze and support critical engagement with generative AI in Stanford teaching and learning contexts, coordinated by the Center for Teaching and Learning.

-AImES fosters discussions among faculty, instructors, and students, and lower barriers for Stanford educators to engage productively and teach effectively in a world where generative AI appears to be here to stay.
+AIMES fosters discussions among faculty, instructors, and students, and lower barriers for Stanford educators to engage productively and teach effectively in a world where generative AI appears to be here to stay.
 This effort is focused specifically on teaching and learning at Stanford University, complementing projects that advance AI research and policy in the broader world by bringing insights home to Stanford teaching and learning.

-AImES Approaches
+AIMES Approaches

 - Enact proposed principles from the January 9, 2025 Report of the AI at Stanford Advisory Committee (AISAC):